Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

-# Prepare Kubernetes Cluster
+# Prepare Kubernetes Cluster ☕

-:coffee:

 A background script will perform following tasks: